xlargetomato/depi-final-exam-java/README.md

 - ...and more (20 tasks in total)

 Each task helped me practice **loops, conditions, methods, encapsulation, and error handling in (JAVA)**.
 ---
+**The functions that call each task or class etc.. most of them are commented because i did all the tasks in single project of java, you need to un comment and comment the function you want to use or test.**
+---

 ###  Part 2 – University Management System